Skip to Main Content

 Introduction

 Bilali Muhammad (c.1770-c.1857) was an enslaved man who lived on a plantation on Sapelo Island, Georgia.
 He was a Fula, originally from Timbo, in the Muslim empire of Fouta-Djallon, in present-day Guinea.
-Bilali Muhammad and his wife, Phoebe, had twelve sons, whose fates are unknown, and seven daughters -- Binto, Charlotte, Fatima, Hester, Margaret, Medina and Yoruba.
+Bilali Muhammad and his wife, Phoebe, reportedly had 12 sons, whose fates are unknown, and seven daughters -- Binto, Charlotte, Fatima, Hester, Margaret, Medina, and Yoruba.

 In the 1820s, Bilali Muhammad hand-wrote a 13-page text in Arabic.
 That document is in the collection of the Hargrett Rare Book & Manuscript Library at the University of Georgia.

 Salih Bilali (c.1770-c.1846) also was a Muslim Fula, and he was from the Kianah on the Niger River, in the kingdom of Massina.
-He was purchased in the Caribbean by John Couper, and taken to St. Simons Island, Georgia, were he was enslaved.
-Salih Bilali, like his contemporary, Bilali Muhammad, also served as a slave driver.
+He was purchased in the Caribbean by John Couper, and taken to St. Simons Island, Georgia, where he was enslaved.
+Salih Bilali, like his contemporary, Bilali Muhammad, also served as an overseer on the plantation.

 Bilali's Grandchildren